- You do not have any products in your shopping cart yet.

 Oval Coffee Table LAKESIDE SUAR – real tree trunk, unique piece

 Are you looking for an oval coffee table?
 Then you have found it now.
-This table is not a mass product but a genuine unique piece – made from a single tree slice (tree trunk), carefully handcrafted and enhanced with a distinctive glass detail.
+This table is not a mass product but a true unique piece – made from a single tree slice (tree trunk), carefully refined by hand and equipped with a distinctive glass detail.
 The round tabletop is made from the wood of the Suar, a fruit tree.
-A naturally occurring growth in the wood was neither cut out nor concealed – on the contrary: it was stylishly highlighted with a tinted glass inlay.
+A naturally occurring growth knot in the wood was neither cut out nor concealed – on the contrary: it was stylishly highlighted with a tinted glass inlay.
 The wood was finely sanded and satin-matte lacquered so that the lively grain is permanently showcased.
 The round coffee table is supported by two striking U-shaped table legs made of brushed stainless steel.
-Real craftsmanship is also involved here.
-The result: a stable, stylish, and durable table that becomes a focal point in any living room.
+Genuine craftsmanship is also involved here.
+The result: a stable, stylish, and durable table that becomes an eye-catcher in every living room.

 There are various coffee table models.
 We manufacture coffee tables with round, square, oval, and organic shapes from different types of wood.